krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **kadmind_listen**
     (Whitespace- or comma-separated list.)
 Specifies the kadmin RPC listening addresses and/or ports for the :ref:`kadmind(8)` daemon.
-    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+    Each entry may be an interface address, a port number, an address and port number separated by a colon, or a UNIX domain socket pathname.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
 To disable listening for kadmin RPC connections, set this relation to the empty string with ``kadmind_listen = ""``.
 If kadmind fails to bind to any of the specified addresses, it will fail to start.
 The default is to bind to the wildcard address at the port specified in **kadmind_port**, or the standard kadmin port (749).
 New in release 1.15.

 **kadmind_port**
     (Port number.)
 Specifies the port on which the :ref:`kadmind(8)`